-By 2024 we will be a school community demonstrating excellence through:
+Our school community demonstrates excellence through:

-- Every member of the All Saints' community feeling valued, respected, represented, and loved.
-Together we engage positively with each other and our wider community, including our hardest to reach. - Recruiting, developing, and retaining a quality, highly skilled workforce who value learning and create a safe and secure environment that stimulates creativity and discovery. - A challenging, engaging, and representative curriculum that fosters high aspirations.
-Student achievement significantly exceeds national averages
+- Every member of the All-Saints' community valuing, respecting, including and loving one another.
+Together, we engage positively with each other and our wider community, including our hardest to reach. - Recruiting, developing and retaining a quality, highly skilled and diverse workforce who value learning, are committed to continuous self-development and create a safe and secure school environment. - A challenging, engaging and wholly inclusive curriculum that fosters high aspirations and inspires joy.
+Student achievement significantly exceeds national averages.